carlfranklin/DynamicBlazorComponentLoader/README.md

 # DynamicBlazorComponentLoader

-A .NET 8 Library that lets you replace Blazor Components (RCLs) in place at runtime.
+A .NET 8 Library for use in a .NET 8 Blazor Web App with Server Interactivity that lets you replace Blazor Components (RCLs) in place at runtime.

 ## Getting Started